 Gently add the dry ingredients to the wet ingredients.
 Mix with a spatula just until the dry ingredients are moistened.
 Ensure there are no flour pockets.
 Do not overmix.

 Gently fold in the berries.

-Spoon a quarter of the batter into each pan to cover the bottom.
+Spoon the batter into each pan evenly.
 Divide the jam into each loaf.
 Spread the jam over the surface of the batter.
 Use a knife to swirl the jam

 To Make Ricotta Cream

 Place ricotta and sugar in food processor fitted with the blade.
 Whiz for 2 minutes, stopping to scrap the sides.